KindOPSTAR/QualiGPT/README.md

 - `pip install PyQt5`
 - `pip install python-docx`
 - `pip install docx2txt`
 - `pip install pandas`

-Once you have installed all the packages required for this tool, please download the 'QualiGPTApp.py' file and run it through the `command prompt` (cmd).

-If you are using [Jupyter Notebook](https://jupyter.org/), you can download 'QualiGPTApp.ipynb' and run it within Jupyter Notebook.
-However, please note that after each run, you'll need to restart the kernel to run it again.
+## **QualiGPT-v0.1.0-alpha:**

-We have released the [QualiGPT-v0.1.0-alpha](https://github.com/KindOPSTAR/QualiGPT/releases) (Windows) version for testing.
+We have released the **[QualiGPT-v0.1.0-alpha](https://github.com/KindOPSTAR/QualiGPT/releases)** (Windows) version for testing.
 If you prefer not to build from the source code, please use this version.

+~~Once you have installed all the packages required for this tool, please download the 'QualiGPTApp.py' file and run it through the `command prompt` (cmd).~~

+~~If you are using [Jupyter Notebook](https://jupyter.org/), you can download 'QualiGPTApp.ipynb' and run it within Jupyter Notebook.
+However, please note that after each run, you'll need to restart the kernel to run it again.~~